yossi122/Master_SiRL_Coderona/README.md

 The code may run on smaller GPUs or CPUs, but performance will be significantly slower.

-Once published on Zenodo, replace this citation with the official DOI citation provided by Zenodo.

 **Branch Protection**

 The main branch is protected via GitHub’s classic branch protection rules to ensure the reproducibility and integrity of the published results.